Karakuri Circus: Anime

 A 36-episode anime television series adaptation aired from October 11, 2018, to June 27, 2019, on Tokyo MX and BS11.
-The series is animated by Studio VOLN and directed by Satoshi Nishimura, with series composition by Toshiki Inoue and Kazuhiro Fujita and character designs by Takahiro Yoshimatsu.
+The series was animated by Studio VOLN and directed by Satoshi Nishimura, with series composition by Toshiki Inoue and Kazuhiro Fujita, and character designs by Takahiro Yoshimatsu.
 Yuki Hayashi composed the series' music and Twin Engine produced the series.
 The episodes were collected in three Blu-ray sets released by VAP between June 19 and October 23, 2019.
 The first opening song is "Gekkō" (月虹), performed by Bump of Chicken, while the first ending song is "Marionette" (マリオネット, Marionetto), performed by Lozareena.
 The second opening song is "Haguruma" (ハグルマ), performed by Kana-Boon, and the second ending song is "Yūdachi" (夕立ち), performed by Memai Siren.
 The third opening song is "Over Me", performed by Lozareena, while "Gekkō" by Bump of Chicken is used again as the third ending song.

 The series was simulcast exclusively on Amazon Video worldwide.
 In February 2021, Sentai Filmworks announced that it had licensed the series for home video and digital release.
 It was released on Blu-ray Disc on May 18, 2021.

-Games
+Video games

 A RPG smartphone game developed by Tenda, Kick Ass and Game Gate, titled Karakuri Circus: Larmes d'un Clown, was launched on December 18, 2018.
 The game was shut down on most platforms on October 24, 2022.

 A pachinko game, P-Fever Karakuri Circus, was released by SANKYO in August 2022.